snikch/jquery.dirtyforms/README.md

 > See the [Modal Dialog Stashing](#modal-dialog-stashing) section for more information.

+#### `title` (Optional Property)

+Although this property is not used by Dirty Forms, you can define it to make it possible for the end user of the dialog module to set the text of the dialog title.

+If contributing a new dialog module, please include this property and set the default value to `Are you sure you want to do that?`.

 #### `continueButtonText` (Optional Property)

 Although this property is not used by Dirty Forms, you can define it to make it possible for the end user of the dialog module to set the text of the continue button.